Optimism in Equality Saturation: Introduction

 Optimizing compilers transform an input program into a ``better'' program.
-Most compilers implement a transformation-based approach---an input program is modified by a sequence of individual passes.
-A challenge with this approach is that the order of the individual passes matters, because each pass destroys the previously known program (often referred to as the phase ordering problem).
+Most compilers implement a transformation-based approach---an input program is modified by a sequence of separate passes.
+In this regime, the order of the individual passes matters, because each pass destroys the previously known program (this is often referred to as the phase ordering problem).

-\paragraph{Equality Saturation} Equality saturation is an alternate approach to organizing compilation, where transformations are implemented as term rewrites and a data structure called an e-graph keeps track of all intermediate programs and known equivalences between them \cite{e_peg}.
-This approach enables \textit{non-destructive} rewriting, which bypasses the phase ordering problem.
-Recent implementations of equality saturation also include program analysis capabilities (called e-class analysis)~\cite{egg}.
-Rewriting and analysis cooperate: rewrites can conditionally depend on analysis facts, and equalities from rewriting combine analysis facts into more precise ones~\cite{egraphs_plus_ai}.
+\paragraph{Equality Saturation} Equality saturation is an alternate approach to performing compilation, where transformations are implemented as term rewrites and a data structure called an e-graph keeps track of all intermediate programs and known equivalences between them \cite{e_peg}.
+This approach enables \emph{non-destructive} rewriting, which bypasses the phase ordering problem.
+Recent implementations of equality saturation also include \emph{e-class analysis}, which is a form of abstract interpretation~\cite{egg, egraphs_plus_ai}.
+Rewrites and analyses cooperate: rewrites can be conditioned on analysis facts, and equalities from rewriting combine analysis facts into more precise ones~\cite{egraphs_plus_ai}.
 These systems have been applied in many areas, including floating point accuracy \cite{herbie}, circuit synthesis~\cite{rover_hw}, tensor and linear algebra~\cite{tensat, spores}, 3D CAD \cite{cad}, and imperative program compilation \cite{e_peg, aegraphs}.

-\paragraph{Optimism} Many interesting programs contain loops, which typically correspond to cycles in data flow.
-A subset of program analyses, called ``optimistic'' analyses in the compilers literature~\cite{combining_program_improvers, combining_analyses}, are capable of precisely analyzing cyclic program representations.
-Other analyses, called ``pessimistic'' analyses, can only reason about programs inductively, but cyclic programs admit no inductive argument.
-As a result, pessimistic analyses are typically too conservative for analyzing programs with loops; they often return the least precise result.
-Optimistic analyses, as their name suggests, will optimistically assume a potentially unsound analysis fact about program fragments in a cycle and then later refine the analysis fact until it can no longer be disproved---this is a co-inductive argument \cite{combining_analyses}.
-Temporary unsoundness prevents interleaving rewriting with optimistic analysis; one cannot safely act on the results of optimistic analyses until a fixpoint is reached.
+\paragraph{Optimism} Many interesting programs contain loops, which often correspond to cycles in data flow.
+A strict subset of program analyses, called ``optimistic'' analyses in the compilers literature, are capable of precisely analyzing cyclic program representations, as opposed to ``pessimistic'' analyses, which use bottom-up reasoning and therefore struggle to reason about loops.
+Optimistic analyses, as their name suggests, optimistically assume a potentially unsound analysis fact about program fragments in a cycle and then later refine the analysis \cite{combining_analyses, combining_program_improvers}.